Sepphoris: Ottoman period

 Saffuriya (صفورية, also transliterated Safurriya and Suffurriye), came under the rule of the Ottoman Empire after it defeated the Mamluks at the Battle of Marj Dabiq in 1516.
 An Ottoman firman of 1572 describes Saffuriyya as one of a group of villages within the sanjak of Safad, which was part of the Qaysi faction, and that had rebelled against the Ottoman authorities.
 In 1596, the population was recorded as consisting of 366 families and 34 bachelors, all Muslim.
 Saffuriyya was larger than neighboring Nazareth but smaller than Kafr Kanna.
 The villagers paid a fixed tax rate of 25% on various agricultural products, including wheat, barley, olive trees, goats and beehives, in addition to a press for olive oil or grape syrup and "occasional revenues"; a total of 31,244 akçe.
 3/24 of the revenuer went to a Waqf.
 A number of important scholars came from the village during this period, including the historian, poet and jurist al-Hasan al-Burini (d.
 1615), the qadi (head judge), al-Baq'a al-Saffuri (d.
 1625) and the poet and qadi Ahmad al-Sharif (d.
 1633).

-It is reported that in 1745 Zahir al-Umar, who grew up in the town, built a fort on the hill overlooking Saffuriya.
+It is reported that in 1745 Daher al-Umar, who grew up in the town, built a fort on the hill overlooking Saffuriya.
+Around the 1760s, he appointed his son Ahmad and then his other son Sa'id as his deputy over Saffuriya.
 A map from Napoleon's invasion of 1799 by Pierre Jacotin showed the place, named as Safoureh.

 In the early 19th century, the British traveller J. Buckingham noted that all the inhabitants of Saffuriya were Muslim, and that the house of St. Anna had been completely demolished.

 In the late 19th century, Saffuriyya was described as village built of stone and mud, situated along the slope of a hill.
 The village contained the remains of the Church of St. Anna and a square tower, said to have been built in the mid-18th century.
 The village had an estimated 2,500 residents, who cultivated 150 faddans (1 faddan = 100–250 dunams), on some of this land they had planted olive trees.
 A population list from about 1887 showed that Sepphoris had about 2,940 inhabitants; all Muslims.

 In 1900, an elementary school for boys was founded, and later, a school for girls.

 Though it lost its centrality and importance as a cultural center under the Ottomans (1517–1918) and the British Mandate (1918–1948), the village thrived agriculturally.
 Saffuriyya's pomegranates, olives and wheat were famous throughout the Galilee.